miampf/glitzer/README.md

 Please note that it may take some time for me to respond.
 I am not paid for doing this and do have a private life (surprise!) :]

+If something is very urgent, you may
+[write me an email](mailto:miampf@proton.me).
+However, only do this if it's something major like a security issue or harassement in some discussion of the project.
+Harassement does not mean someone not agreeing with your point of view about the project.

 ## Project assistance

 If you want to say **thank you** or/and support active development of glitzer,